dtmacroh/WelcomeToCalgary/README-VerticalPrototype.txt

    Display only free events
 -Prompt the user to print a copy of the event (currently only available through WoZ technology)

+Scenario
+An immigrant athlete is jogging through a local park and discovers the kiosk while they takes a break.
+The user would go through the events selection and browse through the area filter, they would select northeast and apply the filter followed by broswing the events.
+There was nothing that caught their eye so they would browse through the culture filter and select a culture they're interested in such as asian events.
+The events aren't soon so the user would select the age filter and search by adult to view the events available for adults.
+All the events seem costly and they're on a budget so the user would then select the free events filter and they would see free marathon events which is ideal for their interests and its free as well.

 How to navigate
 From the Home Screen (with updated animations), users have only two applicable buttons open to them: Home, and Socializing and Events.
 By clicking on Socializing and Events, users